Skip to main content

 This mirrors Generation but with two-word context instead of one.

-4. put the token back in the bucket
+5. Put the cutout back in the spread

-1. Choose “see spot” as starting bucket—write down “see spot”
+1. Choose see spot as your starting words---write down “see spot”

-3. Let’s say we pick run—write it down
+3. Let’s say we land on run---write it down

 Generated text: “see spot run. see spot jump.”